World Arthritis Day: 12 October

 World Arthritis Day, referred to as WAD, is a global awareness day held every year on 12 October.
 WAD aims to help raise awareness in all audiences across the world of the existence and impact of rheumatic and musculoskeletal diseases, often referred to as RMDs.
 WAD was initially established by Arthritis and Rheumatism International (ARI) in 1996.
 The debilitating effects of RMDs, of which more than 200 exist, are little known; their impact, however, is largely – and silently – felt.

-Too many remain undiagnosed in the EU alone with an RMD.
-With an estimated one-hundred million currently undiagnosed and trying to cope with symptoms that are often overlooked – and frequently misdiagnosed.
-A large part of the world’s population is affected by diseases that impact their quality of life and participation in society – including access to the world of work.
-An inability to work reduces the self-esteem of the individual – and increases their dependency on state welfare, the healthcare system and their family and friends.
-People living with an RMD are therefore left unaware of their symptoms, opportunities for diagnosis and treatment, as well as the way to develop and execute a career plan to achieve independence.
+In the EU alone, too many people with an RMD remain undiagnosed.
+RMDs are estimated to affect 120 million people, many of whom are trying to cope with often overlooked and frequently misdiagnosed symptoms.
+A large part of the world’s population is thus affected by diseases that impact their quality of life and participation in society, including access to work, but without an effective solution.
+The inability to effectively participate in society reduces the self-esteem of the individual and increases their dependency on state welfare, the healthcare system, and their family and friends, challenging career plans to achieve independence.

-Seeking help to the health care system for those seeking help with unidentified symptoms is usually a family doctor.
-Healthcare systems are however often ill-equipped to provide the diagnosis, access, care and treatment necessary to support those affected by RMD.
-Medical education has very little RMD teaching; this means that symptoms often go unintentionally undetected, misdiagnosed or wrongly treated.
-The situation is further complicated by the fact that rheumatology specialists are few in most European countries – let alone in the world.
-People without access to rheumatologists, nurses, physiotherapists, psychologists, or to those trained in the RMD area are at a distinct disadvantage in their lives as a result.
+Medical education generally offers very little training regarding RMDs, meaning that symptoms often go unintentionally undetected, misdiagnosed, or wrongly treated until the patient reaches a rheumatologist (which many might not).
+The situation is further complicated by the fact that rheumatology specialists are few in most European countries, let alone in the world.
+People without access to rheumatologists, nurses, physiotherapists, psychologists, or those trained in the RMD field, are at a distinct disadvantage in their lives as a result.

 World Arthritis Day 2022: What is your #RheumaPainPoint?